The neurobiology of learning potential

 Why does the same experience have different effects on brain and behavior depending on how old the animal is?

 This is the fundamental question we attempt to answer.
-We study how and why young animals can learn complex behavior during a restricted period, a sensitive period, in development.
+We study how and why young animals can learn complex behavior during a restricted "critical period" in development.

 We take advantage of the natural biology of the zebra finch to discover mechanisms by which coordinated early life experience and genetic programming direct organization of a neural circuit that controls stable behavior.
-The long-term goal is to identify what state of neural development is necessary for experience to be learned, how experience alters neural function, how social interactions with potential tutors influence song copying, and how experience becomes ecoded in neural structures to have long-term consequences on behavior.
+The long-term goals are to identify what state of neural development is necessary for experience to be learned, how experience alters neural function, how social interactions with potential tutors influence song copying, and how experience becomes encoded in neural structures to have long-term consequences on behavior.